Soccer-Real leave Inter close to exit after Vidal sees red | Sports-Games

 The Chilean went down under a challenge from two players and was livid when the referee waved away his penalty appeal, refusing to even look at the pitchside monitor.
 Vidal was booked for dissent, continued arguing, was booked again and sent off in the 33rd minute.
 Inter had another penalty waved away when Roberto Gagliardini went down early in the second half before Real struck again.

-Vazquez, given too much space, clipped the ball back from the byline and Rodrygo's shot was deflected in off Akram Hakimi, and awarded as an own goal against the Inter full back.
+Vazquez, given too much space, clipped the ball back from the byline and Rodrygo's shot was deflected in off Akram Hakimi, and awarded as an own goal against the Inter fullback.
+"It's a difficult situation but hope springs eternal," said Inter goalkeeper Samir Handanovic.
+"When we went down to 10 men, Real knew how to control the match and pass the ball around.
+With the quality of their players, that makes it more difficult."